Sabnock01/blur-v2/README.md

 ## Blur v2

-All contracts for Blur and Blend.
+Blur has no public GitHub so this repo houses all contracts for Blur and Blend.
 Additional information can be found in the [Blur docs](https://docs.blur.foundation/).

 # Deployments
 <table>